Home

 Owner: Ms. Willy Werby

 The Strand Magazine, December 1893, p.
-568, "The Adventure of the Final Problem."
+568.

-Description: Original pen & ink and wash (10 1/2 x 7 in.), initialed "SP" by the artist in the lower right-center and captioned in ink at bottom as "No. 7 I saw Holmes gazing down at the rush of the waters."
+Description: Original pen & ink and wash (10 1/2 x 7 in.), initialed "SP" by the artist in the lower right-center and captioned in ink at bottom left as "No. 7 | Gazing down | at the rush of | the waters."

 Notes: Re-matted and re-framed for the owner.
-Exhibited in May 1991 at the Culinary Institute of America in Hyde Park.
-Also reproduced in The Memoirs of Sherlock Holmes, London [1893], p.
-275. Byerly #14.
-(Last updated: 7/7/10)
+Illustration also used in The Memoirs of Sherlock Holmes, London [1893], p.
+275. Photo courtesy of the owner.
+Byerly #14.
+(Last updated: 6/23/15)

 "There he sat upon a stone"

-Sidney Paget frontispiece for The Hound of the Baskervilles
+The Hound of the Baskervilles (Chapter XII)

 Sidney Paget drawing for The Hound of the Baskervilles